 Because Active Liquid Protein is in liquid form, there’s no need for mixing.
 It’s easy to add Active Liquid Protein to hot or cold food or beverages, or to administer it orally or via feeding tube.

-Looking for More Options?
-Explore Other Active Liquid Protein Products
+Explore All Active Liquid Protein Products

 |Flavor/ size||Citrus Berry Sugar, 30- oz.||Citrus Berry Sugar-Free, 30-oz.||Citrus Berry Sugar-Free, 1-oz. unit dose||Orange Crème Sugar, 30-oz.||Orange Crème Sugar-Free, 30-oz.||Mild Citrus Sugar-Free, 1-oz. unit dose|